ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 Azure CLI
 - cannot be installed on iOS
-- - You can use Bash from Cloud Shell by logging in to the Azure portal from your Android laptop.
+- can use Bash from Cloud Shell by logging in to the Azure portal from your Android laptop.
 Then you can create a new virtual machine from Bash with CLI.
-Cloud Shell is a management machine for Azure, managed by Microsoft.
+- Cloud Shell is a management machine for Azure, managed by Microsoft.
 - Azure Cloud Shell gives you the flexibility to choose the best shell operation for your business.
 - Both Bash and PowerShell are options for this.